Aftermath of the January 6 United States Capitol attack: Target letter to Trump and subsequent indictment

 On July 16, 2023, Trump received a target letter from the Department of Justice Special Counsel Jack Smith, who investigated the events of January 6.
 Trump acknowledged that such a letter "almost always means an arrest and indictment" on his Truth Social account.
 Following Smith's special counsel investigation, an indictment on four charges was unsealed on August 1, 2023.
 These were conspiracy to defraud the United States under Title 18 of the United States Code, obstructing an official proceeding and conspiracy to obstruct an official proceeding under the Sarbanes–Oxley Act of 2002, and conspiracy against rights under the Enforcement Act of 1870.
 Following Trump's reelection in November 2024, Smith filed a motion to dismiss the case without prejudice, citing the DOJ's policy of not prosecuting sitting presidents.
 Smith reportedly plans to step down before Trump takes office.
-On November 25, 2024, Judge Chutkan approved the request and dismissed the charges.
+On November 25, 2024, Judge Tanya Chutkan approved the request and dismissed the charges.

 2024 election

-In early October 2023, a poll by Survey USA found that 53 percent of Democratic voters, 45 percent of independent voters, and 42 percent of Republican voters expect serious violence after the 2024 presidential election.
+In early October 2023, a poll by Survey USA found that 53 percent of Democratic voters, 45 percent of independent voters, and 42 percent of Republican voters expected serious violence after the 2024 presidential election.

 On December 6, 2023, at a Republican presidential debate, candidate Vivek Ramaswamy asserted that "January 6 now does look like it was an inside job", by which he was falsely implying that it was orchestrated by federal agents.

 A Washington Post/University of Maryland poll conducted December 14–18, 2023 asked people whether they believed the protesters nearly three years earlier had been "mostly violent".
 Most answered yes: 77 percent of Democrats, 54 percent of independents, and 18 percent of Republicans.
 This response for Democrats and independents resembled previous polls, but for Republicans it showed a decrease (as 26 percent of Republicans had answered yes in 2021).
 Polled on the same days, asked whether "FBI operatives organized and encouraged the attack", 34 percent of Republicans (and 44 percent of Trump voters) said yes, contrasted with 13 percent of Democrats (and 10 percent of Biden voters).

 At a press conference on February 8, 2024, Donald Trump used the word "insurrection" to refer to the attack, and subsequently alleged that "it was an insurrection caused by Nancy Pelosi".

 On June 13, Trump returned to Capitol Hill for the first time since the attack, meeting with Republican leaders at campaign headquarters.
 While Senate Minority Leader Mitch McConnell had ended in-person contact with Trump after the attack on the Capitol, he attended the meeting; it was their first in-person meeting together since the riot.